 Whisk eggs, and add them to the dry ingredients, along with milk and butter.

-Stir until mixture is just combined.
+Stir until the mixture is combined.

 Heat a 10 inch skillet, and grease with 2-3 tablespoons of oil (I use light olive oil), lard, or bacon grease.